tidyverse/dplyr/revdep/README-f-revdep.md

   Warning: 'summarise_each_' is deprecated.
   Warning: 'summarise_each_' is deprecated.
   Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
-  Warning: 'summarise_each_' is deprecated.
 Deprecated functions may be defunct as soon as of the next release of R.
 See ?Deprecated.
-Examples with CPU or elapsed time > 5s
-              user system elapsed
-ipfProb     13.996  0.032  14.047
-ipfEstimate 10.704  0.080  10.793
-ipfDist      3.236  0.024   8.752
 ```

 ## IRISMustangMetrics (2.0.4)